This list includes the digital tools available at The University of Alabama, plus a few free or low-cost options from around the web.

 UA Box is a free, unlimited cloud storage service provided to UA students, faculty, and staff via Box.com.
 Users can share and edit files, and the robust permissions settings allow you to specify whether users are editors or viewers, making it ideal for the classroom.
 Box also saves your revisions, so your prior work is never lost.

-Mentimeter is an interactive presentation tool that allows you to poll students during your lectures.
+Mentimeter is an interactive polling tool you can use during presentations.
 With the easy-to-use poll codes, students can answer questions directly from their smartphones — no installations or downloads required.
-Mentimeter pairs seamlessly with Office 365 products, and it works fairly well as a student response system.
-The free plan includes a maximum of two questions per presentation or five for the quiz question type.
-If you plan to use Mentimeter for graded quizzes or some other personal assignment, they offer paid plans with more privacy.
+Mentimeter pairs seamlessly with Office 365 products, and it works well enough as a student response system.
+There are tiered plans based on question types, privacy, and number of users.

 Poll Everywhere allows you to poll students and collect responses in real time, either online or within your presentation slides.
 You simply pose a question using their iOS application, and students answer via SMS text or a web browser.
 They offer multiple question types, and results can appear in a variety of formats.
-Poll Everywhere is free for up to 40 responses per poll or $14 per student per year.
+Poll Everywhere is free for a limited number of responses.

 Adobe Creative Cloud, which includes Photoshop and Premiere Pro, is available to UA faculty, staff, and graduate assistants at no cost.